 An unreasonable refusal to grant time off may constitute grounds to bring a claim to the employment tribunal.
 Dismissing someone for this reason could be automatically unfair dismissal.
 Further, in circumstances where someone has been granted bereavement leave, their employer must not treat them unfairly for taking time off or for asking to take the time off, for example, refusing training or promotion.

 For managers, there is a balance to be achieved between supporting staff who have lost a loved one and minimising operational disruption.
 Being clear on what employees are entitled to and what you need to do to support your teams can help ensure a consistent and legally compliant approach while nurturing positive employee relations and supporting the return to work.

-As specialist business employment lawyers, DavidsonMorris advise employers on workforce management and entitlements, including in relation to bereavement.
-Through our Triple A service, employers access unlimited employment law advice for a fixed monthly fee.
-For more information about Triple A, or for advice on a specific issue, contact us.
+As specialists in business employment law, DavidsonMorris can provide guidance on workforce management and entitlements, including in relation to bereavement.
+For advice on a specific issue, contact us.

 Bereavement leave FAQs

 How many days off are you allowed for bereavement?

 There is no general, statutory entitlement to bereavement leave, except in the case of parental bereavement.
 Employees should check their employment contract or their employer's relevant policy to understand how much time they can take off work, how to request leave and whether time off will be paid.